Jaume Aiguader: Early years (1882–1923)

-Jaume Aiguader i Miró was born in Reus, Tarragona, Catalonia on 24 July 1882, son of Jaume Aiguadé i Serra and Rosa Miró i Castells.
+Jaime Aiguader Miró was born in Reus, Tarragona, Spain on 24 July 1882, son of Jaime Aiguadé Serra and Rosa Miró Castells.

 His father owned a transport company, and the family was prosperous.

 He studied in Reus, and showed a lively interest in current affairs.

-He joined a group of young people, many with anarchist leanings, that included Joan Puig i Ferreter.
+He joined a group of young people, many with anarchist leanings, that included Juan Puig Ferreter.

 Aiguader did not want to join the family business, and around 1900 moved to Barcelona to study medicine.

 He wrote in Spanish for the anarchist periodical La Alarma, and in Catalan for the magazine Germinal, both published in Reus.

 He ran a medical consultation in Barcelona in a working-class district, and sometimes waived his fees.

 He graduated in 1907 and moved to Madrid for his doctoral studies, obtaining a degree as a doctor in 1909.

 In 1912 Aiguader published a book on Social Aspects of Social Infections in Marriage.

-That year he married Carme Cortés i Lladó, from a family of doctors.
+That year he married Carmen Cortés Lladó, from a family of doctors.

-They would have four children: Jaume Anton, Carme, Núria and Cristian.
+They would have four children: Jaime Antón, Carmen, Nuria and Cristian.

 Aiguader lived in Reus from 1912 to 1914.

 He moved to Barcelona and continued to practice medicine.

 In 1919 he was one of the founders of the Catalonia doctor's union.

 In 1921 he gained a position on the Municipal Medical Corps of Barcelona.

-From 1921 to 1925 he chaired the Ateneu Enciclopèdic Popular, a cultural organization.
+From 1921 to 1925 he chaired the Ateneo Enciclopédico Popular, a cultural organization.

 Dictatorship (1923–1933)

 Aiguader held left-wing and Catalan nationalist political views.

-In 1923 he joined the Unió Socialista de Catalunya (USC, Socialist Union of Catalonia).
+In 1923 he joined the Unión Socialista de Cataluña (USC, Socialist Union of Catalonia).

 The USC declined after 1923 during the dictatorship of Miguel Primo de Rivera.

 Aiguader became involved with the Estat Català founded by Francesc Macià, while retaining his USC membership.

 Due to his opposition to the regime his house was searched and he was arrested several times.

-He was held in the Model prison from November 1926 to May 1927.
+He was held in the Modelo prison from November 1926 to May 1927.

 During and after the dictatorship he published many works on scientific and social subjects in Catalan.

-As a leader of the Estat Català a l'interior Aiguader travelled to Brussels several times to meet with Macià.
+As a leader of the Estat Català a l'interior Aiguader travelled to Brussels several times to meet with Maciá.

 In 1929 he was more active in illegal politics, and to 1930 he participated in the Pact of San Sebastián.

-In March 1931 Aiguader was a founder and director of the d'Esquerra Republicana de Catalunya (Republican Left of Catalonia).
+In March 1931 Aiguader was a founder and director of the Izquierda Republicana de Cataluña (Republican Left of Catalonia).

 He was among the candidates of the Esquerra who won the municipal elections of 12 April 1931.